Maple Leaf Sports & Entertainment: Rogers

 On September 18, 2024, Rogers announced that it had reached an agreement to purchase BCE's 37.5% stake in MLSE for CA$4.7 billion, giving it ownership of 75% of the company and valuing it at CA$12.5 billion.
-Rogers retains the option to purchase Tanenbaum's remaining 25% in 2026, which they expect to exercise.
-The sale was subject to approvals by Canadian regulators and the leagues, which were completed in June 2025 with the deal closing in July 2025.

-Bell stated that the sale was intended to help reduce its debt amid foundational changes at the company.
-As part of the agreement, MLSE agreed to continue sublicensing roughly half of its media rights for the Maple Leafs and Raptors to Bell Media for up to 20 years at "fair market value".
-The sale will also not affect Bell's official telecom sponsorships of the Argonauts, Raptors, and Toronto FC.
+The sale was subject to approval by Canadian regulators and the leagues, which was completed in June 2025 with the deal closing in July 2025.
+Bell stated that the sale would help it reduce its debt amid foundational changes at the company.
+As part of the transaction MLSE agreed to continue sublicensing approximately half of its media rights for the Maple Leafs and Raptors to Bell Media for up to 20 years at "fair market value", and Bell's official telecom sponsorships of the Argonauts, Raptors, and Toronto FC would be continue.

-The acquisition makes Rogers the majority owner of all five of Toronto's teams in the "big six" major professional sports leagues in the United States and Canada.
-Its majority ownership of MLSE was consolidated with its existing fully owned sports assets, such as the Toronto Blue Jays, Rogers Centre and Sportsnet, within the Rogers Sports & Media segment.
-In October 2025 Rogers stated that it intends to complete the acquisition of 100% of MLSE and bring in additional minority investors of its Sports & Media division, which it projects would be valued at more than $20 billion, within 18 months.
-Rogers is expected to retain a controlling interest in the assets.
+The acquisition made Rogers the majority owner of all five of Toronto's teams in the "big six" major professional sports leagues in the United States and Canada.
+Its ownership of MLSE was consolidated with its existing fully owned sports assets, including the Toronto Blue Jays, Rogers Centre and Sportsnet, within the Rogers Sports & Media segment.

+Rogers retained an option to purchase the remaining 25% of MLSE owned by Tanenbaum's Kilmer Sports, and on July 6, 2026, it announced that Kilmer had agreed to sell it its equity stake for $4.35 billion, valuing the company at $17.4 billion.
+The deal is expected to close in the fourth quarter of 2026.

+Rogers has stated that it intends to bring in additional investors for its consolidated Sports & Media division, which it projects to be valued at more than $20 billion, but is expected to retain a controlling interest in the assets, selling between 20 and 30%.